 Stand with your feet hip-width apart.
 Lift your toes and spread as far apart as possible.
 Hold until lightly fatigued.
 Then, with your toes spread on the ground, press the ball of your big toe down without letting any part of your foot lift.
 Perform ten reps three times per week following a run.

 The big toe is the primary push-off point during running, but many runners have limited range of motion in this area, experiencing foot pain and cramping as a result.
-Mark Schneider, medical massage therapist and personal trainer at Movement Minneapolis, recommends a calf raise with a focus on the big toe to build arch strength.
+Mark Schneider, medical massage therapist and personal trainer at Movement Minneapolis, recommends a calf raise with a focus on the big toe to build arch strength and prevent forefoot pain.

 How to do the standing calf raise exercise: